Skip to Main Content

 The Casino Steakhouse, Reconsidered

 Casino steakhouses in the United States have historically operated in a specific register: oversized portions, predictable cuts, wine lists built for high margins rather than interest, and a clientele whose attention is elsewhere.
 The format has its own logic, and within it, competence is common.
 Ambition is rarer.
-What the Voltaggio Brothers Steak House at MGM National Harbor in Oxon Hill represents is the version of the genre that borrows from the chef-driven independent model without abandoning the operational demands of a large resort property.
+Voltaggio Brothers Steak House at MGM National Harbor in Oxon Hill is a modern steakhouse in a resort-casino setting, with reservations essential and a price point around $120 per person.
 That positioning, between the approachability of the casino floor and the precision expectations of serious dining, is where the restaurant does its most interesting work.

 The physical setting inside MGM National Harbor does what high-capital resort design is supposed to do: the room reads as expensive before you order anything.
 There is a scale here that smaller chef-driven rooms cannot match, and the lighting, materials, and layout signal a restaurant that expects to hold your attention for two hours.
 Whether that expectation is met depends more on the kitchen than on the architecture.